antmicro/topwrap/docs/source/examples.md

 :::

 :::{tip}
-Don't forget to use the "Enable fullscreen" button if the viewport feels too small!
+Don't forget to use the "Enable fullscreen" button if the viewport is too small.
 ```{image} img/kpm_button_fullscreen.png
 ```
 :::